 There are so many and it’s difficult to pick out one specific thing.
 I never tire of the stage between the coastal town of Porto to the old capital of Corte.
 The route takes us over the Col de Vergio.
 Sitting just shy of 1500 metres, it’s not the highest climb in the world but considering the ride starts at sea level it’s no mean feat.
 The real fun begins on the long descent from the summit.
 At 44km from start to finish, depending on how hard it is ridden, it can be exhausting.
 The latter part of the descent drops us deep into the beautiful Scala di Santa Regina.
 Described by a rider on a previous outing as “the most fun you can have with your pants on”, I’ve always imagined that the opening scene from Star Wars was inspired by a ride through this beautiful gorge — the narrow road twisting, turning and in some places almost tumbling down the hillside as it threads its way for 15km through a deep gash in the earth’s crust.

 4. Have you a particularly great memory you’d like to share from your time riding here?

 Riding through the magnificent Calanches de Piana with a party of Skedaddlers to an encouraging round of applause from a coach load of sightseeing German tourists lining the road…

 5. All that cycling’s going to work up an appetite, so what’s the food like here?

-Want to join David in Corsica?
 We’ve some great road cycling holidays for those looking to sample this beautiful island from the saddle.
 Explore the North during The Beautiful Isle tour or head further south and discover the Southern Secrets.
-For more road cycling holidays in France see our full range here.
+You can now also register your interest for any of our popular group holidays (including Corsica).
+This means you can provisionally save your space, and get trip status updates without commitment, or cost!
 Well, what are you waiting for?